 Not interested in playing in the snow?
 Stowe boasts a vibrant arts scene year-around featuring Vermont artists, as well as national and international.
 In addition to their new spring exhibits, Helen Day Art Center holds workshops for those looking to develop their artistic side.
 Remarkable Things at Stowe Craft, a unique shop in the historic village featuring household items, jewelry and crafts from Vermont artists, is a must-see for those interested in local craftsmanship.
 Find the perfect keepsake from your visit at Little River HotGlass Studio, a small glassblowing studio in the hamlet of Moscow that offers quality blown glass in original designs.
 Little River also offers classes in glassblowing – choose your own object, colors and watch your glass come to life.

 Shake off the Winter Blues

 Winter can be difficult on your health and well-being.
 We suggest taking a day off from the outdoors and relax in a world-class spa.
 Choose from a Relaxation or Rejuvenation Package at Stowe Village Massage.
-Book a couple’s treatment at The Spa at Stoweflake or pamper yourself at Salon Salon.
+Book a couple’s treatment at The Spa at Stoweflake or The Spa at Spruce Peak.
 Once you’re feeling relaxed, browse through some of Stowe’s local boutiques and shops.

 Insider tip: Vermont is well-known for its local food and craft beverage scene, and Stowe is no exception.
 While you’re here, we suggest exploring the Stowe Craft Beverage Trail or visiting some of the local shops offering Vermont specialty products – take a piece of Stowe home with you.